The Architecture You Already Feel

 We are not claiming stress is the sole cause.
 But analyzing social systems while ignoring the cognitive state of the people inside them is like redesigning traffic flow while ignoring that 73% of the drivers are impaired.

 Yes.
-This is the finding that makes the rest of this series possible.
+This is the finding that makes the rest of this series possible — and that protects your trajectory.

 Every mechanism Arnsten documented operates in both directions.
-The PFC is not broken.
+Your PFC is not broken.
 It is suppressed.
 Change the conditions, and it comes back.

 Sleep — Matthew Walker's UC Berkeley lab showed that deprivation reduces prefrontal activity by up to 60%, and recovery sleep reverses it.
 The PFC depends on slow-wave deep sleep for glymphatic waste clearance.
 Restoration begins the same night.